rancher/cattle/README.md

 ## What does it currently do?

-Not much.
 As the focus is on the platform, much of the current effort has been on building a solid platform.
-In terms of user functionality only the most basic Docker operations are supported.
+In terms of user functionality only the most basic Docker and libvirt operations are supported.

 ### Features